codename-water/ExercismPython/README.md

 # ExercismPython
-This repo is solution of problem solved during learning of the Python and Problem Solving on Exercism
+This repo is solution of problems solved during learning of the Python and Problem Solving on Exercism